 Starbucks instituted this rule to account for the ice in the cup; they didn’t want their customers to receive less coffee just because it was chilly.

 For years, this system worked.
 The three beverages available in the 2000s were tall, grand, and venti (and cold venti).
-However, in 2011, the business decided to step it up a notch and introduced the trenta.
+However, in 2011, the business decided to step it up and introduced the trenta.
 They agreed that a greater size was required after testing in Arizona and Washington.

 They give the coffee shop a distinct personality.

-Starbucks cup sizes explained
+Starbucks cup sizes explained.

 There are six different Starbucks cup sizes to choose from, with four different sizes available for hot drinks and four different sizes available for cold drinks.